Ritu Agarwal (Quality Improvement Core)

-Dr. Schiano has an interest in diagnosing and treating mimickers of NASH, such as certain metabolic liver diseases, as well as specializing in the care of patients having cirrhosis, those requiring liver transplantation, and in managing NASH in the post-liver transplant setting.
+Dr. Schiano has an interest in diagnosing and treating mimickers of MASH, such as certain metabolic liver diseases, as well as specializing in the care of patients having cirrhosis, those requiring liver transplantation, and in managing MASH in the post-liver transplant setting.

 Bachir Taouli (Imaging Core)

 Bachir Taouli, MD, MHA is Professor of Radiology and Medicine in the Abdominal Imaging/Body MRI Section in the Department of Radiology, and the BioMedical Engineering and Imaging Institute (BMEII) at the Icahn School of Medicine at Mount Sinai in New York.
 Dr. Taouli is a clinician scientist with expertise in the application of advanced MRI methods applied to diffuse liver disease and liver cancer, and has been successfully NIH funded since 2010.
 He directs the Body MRI quantitative group at BMEII.

 Hepatologist with extensive experience in biomarker development for early detection, prognosis and treatment prediction in patients with liver cancer using tissue and blood samples.
 Co-Chair of the ILCA white paper on biomarker development for liver cancer, who led the enrollment of more than 450 patients in a prospective protocol to study the role of liquid biopsy for biomarker development in liver diseases.